bendrendel/choice-picker/README.md

-# Project Starter
+# Random Choice Picker

 ## Introduction

-This project is a template for quickly starting new projects.
-It contains a boilerplate HTML file, a basic CSS stylesheet, an empty JS file, and a basic readme file.
+This project takes a comma-separate list of values as input, and randomly picks one of the values.
+It includes an animation of the random selection.

 ## Technologies